Michael Cochrane

-Michael Cochrane is an English actor.
+Michael Dundonald Cochrane (born 19 May 1947) is an English actor.
+He has played Oliver Sterling in the Radio 4 soap opera The Archers since 2007.

-Biography

 Early life

-Cochrane was born in Brighton, East Sussex.
+Cochrane was born 19 May 1947, in Brighton, East Sussex.
 He was educated at Cranleigh School.

 Career

-Cochrane has played many television and radio roles including Oliver Sterling in the Radio 4 soap opera The Archers.
-Another notable television role was as Lieutenant Charles Gaylion, a Royal Flying Corps pilot in the BBC television series Wings (1977–78).
+Cochrane played the role of Lieutenant Charles Gaylion, a Royal Flying Corps pilot in the BBC television series Wings (1977–78).
 He has twice appeared in the BBC science fiction series Doctor Who, first as Charles Cranleigh in the serial Black Orchid (1982) and later as Redvers Fenn-Cooper in Ghost Light (1989).
 Cochrane was later associated with Doctor Who when he appeared in the 2006 Big Finish Productions audio drama, No Man's Land.
 This was followed by further appearances in the 2008 Big Finish Productions audio drama Brotherhood of the Daleks, Trail of the White Worm/The Oseidon Adventure in 2012, and The Fate of Krelos/Return to Telos in 2015.

 Cochrane has also appeared as different characters in the Yorkshire Television period drama Heartbeat.
 His first appearance was as the narcissistic businessman Derek Lightfoot in the episode Fool for Love (1997).
-A further appearance came in 2009, when Cochrane appeared as a character named Cunningham, a confidence trickster and sneak thief in two episodes; ("Thursday's Children" and "The Middle of Somewhere") both of which were set in Australia.
+A further appearance came in 2009, when Cochrane appeared as a character named Cunningham, a confidence trickster and sneak thief, in two episodes ("Thursday's Children" and "The Middle of Somewhere"), both of which were set in Australia.